-Since 1978 I am developing knowledge and applications in the field of ion chromatography as published by Small, Stevens and Baumann of Dow Chemicals (Anal.
+Since 1978 I am developing knowledge and applications in ion chromatography as published by Small, Stevens, and Baumann of Dow Chemicals (Anal.
 Chem.
 1975, 47, 1801–1809).
-In the first years this technology was mainly applied for inorganic anions such as fluoride, chloride, bromide, nitrite, nitrate, phosphate, and sulfate.
-Later IC was applied for alkali-, alkaline earth metals and ammonium.
-This was followed by small organic acids with ion exclusion mode.
+In the first years, this technology was mainly applied for inorganic anions such as fluoride, chloride, bromide, nitrite, nitrate, phosphate, and sulfate.
+Later IC was used for alkali-, alkaline earth metals and ammonium.
+Small organic acids followed this analytical field with ion exclusion mode.

-Up until now chemical suppressed conductivity has extensively been used for detection in IC.
-Some inorganics, like sulfide and cyanide, do not dissociate well in the acidic form and hampers the detection in chemical suppressed conductivity.
-So the technology was extended with DC-amperometric detection.
+Up until now, chemical suppressed conductivity has extensively been used for detection in IC.
+Some inorganics, like sulfide and cyanide, do not dissociate well in the acidic form and hampers the detection in chemically suppressed conductivity.
+To detect such ions, DC-amperometric detection has been introduced

-In the beginning of the 1980’s Pulsed Amperometric Detection (PAD) was developed for carbohydrates by Hughes and Johnson (Anal.
+At the beginning of the 1980s, Pulsed Amperometric Detection (PAD) was developed for carbohydrates by Hughes and Johnson (Anal.
 Chim.
 Acta 1981, 132, 11 – 22).
-Benefits of this method is that carbohydrates can be determined underivatized with a sensitivity close to fluorescence detection.
-The robustness if this IC method was improved by Rocklin and Pohl by developing an anion exchange column and PAD in alkaline conditions at a gold electrode.
-Fast after these developments the isomeric separation for complex carbohydrates was demonstrated.
+This method's benefit is that carbohydrates can be determined underivatized with a sensitivity close to fluorescence detection.
+Rocklin and Pohl improved this IC method's robustness by developing an anion exchange column and PAD in alkaline conditions at a gold electrode.
+Fast after these developments, the isomeric separation for complex carbohydrates was demonstrated.

 Today ion chromatography has been applied in the determination and research of: